calculate capital gains tax

 Step 1: Gather the Necessary Information

-Before calculating your capital gains tax, you’ll need to gather some essential information.
+Before you calculate capital gains tax, you’ll need to gather some essential information.
 Here’s what you need:

 Step 2: Determine the Cost Basis